GeneCurationCoalition/gencc-website/docs/faq.md

 ---
 ![Gencc](/docs/gencc-faq-3.jpeg){: .img-fluid}

+#### Gene Page By Classification
 Above is a screenshot of a gene page where entries are displayed by classification.
 Numbers on the image correspond to descriptions below:

 1) From these drop downs, users can filter the displayed list by Classification (e.g. only display Strong entries), Disease, Mode of Inheritance (MOI), or Submitter

 2) The standardized clinical validity term is displayed with its corresponding color with the highest classifications listed first (e.g. Strong, then Moderate, then Limited)

 3) All entries are mapped to Monarch Disease Ontology (MONDO) and the MONDO ID is displayed.
 If a submitter used a different ontology for submission (such as the PanelApp Australia classification), the original term or ID is displayed with “Submitted as:” (the OMIM ID boxed in red in the image)

 4) The mode of inheritance.

 5) The top date is the date the curation was evaluated.
 The bottom date listed in gray is the date that the curation was submitted to the GenCC.

 6) This is the curation details section for each entry.
 The submitter is listed, along with an evidence summary, and all link outs (if available):
-Public report: public location of further curation information for this submission (website entry or publication) Assertion criteria: further information on the curation framework used for this entry More details: a link that will bring you to a specific page with more information about this group’s curation
+- Public report: public location of further curation information for this submission (website entry or publication)
+- Assertion criteria: further information on the curation framework used for this entry
+- More details: a link that will bring you to a specific page with more information about this group’s curation

 7) The return to list button will take you back to the home page with the list of all curations.